ValkyrieStudios/node-cluster/README.md

 ## Basic Setup

-The easiest way to make it work is running it as an npm lifecycle hook, set your `start` command to the following:
+The easiest way to make it work is running it as an npm lifecycle hook, set your `start` command in **package.json** to the following:

 ```
-node node_modules/@valkyriestudios/node-cluster --worker PATH_TO_MY_SCRIPT
+...
+"scripts": {
+    "start": "node node_modules/@valkyriestudios/node-cluster --worker=PATH_TO_MY_SCRIPT"
+},
+...

 ```

 For example if the script that you use to run your server is under dist/server/index.js :

 ```
-node node_modules/@valkyriestudios/node-cluster --worker 'dist/server/index.js'
+...
+"scripts": {
+    "start": "node node_modules/@valkyriestudios/node-cluster --worker='dist/server/index.js'"
+},
+...
 ```

 In essence that's all there is to it!

+## Configuration

+Some aspects of the clustering can be controlled through arguments passed to the node-cluster script.
+Below is a full overview of these parameters, along with a small description of each and their defaults.

+- **worker**<br> (required)
+Configures the script of the worker instance that is to be clustered. (shorthand: '-w')

+- **count**<br> (default: amount of cpus that are available on the system that this is run on) Configures the amount of instances to create of the worker script. (shorthand: '-c')

+- **timeout**<br> (default: 10000)
+Configures the time in miliseconds that the node-cluster script will wait for a 'listen' event from a worker instance before shutting it down.
+(shorthand: '-t')

 ## Getting into the nitty-gritty